2020 Call for Proposals is Open!

 Sharing courses as a consortium can enhance curricular opportunities for students and faculty, lead to efficiency gains by combining expertise and curricular resources, and provide opportunities for our faculty and students to explore digitally-enhanced, collaborative modes for teaching and learning in the liberal arts.

-Based on insights flowing from the Upper Level Math/Stats and Self-Instructional Language (SILP) course sharing pilots, a multi-campus, multidisciplinary Steering Committee and Course Design Task Force are working in concert to explore models and possibilities for course sharing across LACOL’s digital network.
+Based on insights from earlier course sharing pilots, a multi-campus, multidisciplinary LACOL Steering Committee and Course Design Task Force invite exploration of models and techniques for sharing courses digitally across LACOL’s digital network.

-As LACOL is considering a framework for course sharing, a learner-centered course design is recommended to emphasize interpersonal connections and engagement between faculty and students across a shared class.
-To the extent possible, a level playing field (via technology and pedagogy) should be maintained across local and remote learners.
-While there is not a one-size-fits all approach, there are plenty of proven models and techniques to draw on.
-Support for shared courses will depend on a thriving network of relationships across faculty, IT, library, accessibility offices, and other academic support units.
+While there is not a one-size-fits all approach, there are plenty of proven models and teaching techniques to draw on.
+Support for shared courses will depend on a thriving network of relationships across faculty, IT, library, and academic support offices.

 2019 Shared Courses